sleepyjaree/cdp/source/COMP170/2020Spring/week6.rst

    :align: right
    :width: 44%

-For this week's example, we act in our capacity as programmers-Developers to design an implement a class for menu items that will be part of a larger application for restaurants; shown to the right.
+For this week's example, we act in our capacity as programmers-Developers to design and implement a class for menu items that will be part of a larger application for restaurants; shown to the right.
 After much deliberations, we settled on naming the class ``MenuItems``.

 The late Phil Karlton, an iconoclast pioneer in computer programming, once quipped that "there are only two hard things in Computer Science: cache invalidation and `naming things <https://www.njtierney.com/post/2018/06/20/naming-things/>`_." [*]_ So in a tribute to Phil, I changed the name of the class to ``MenuItem`` (singular)!